Taff's Well Thermal Spring: Ecology

-Ecological data from thermal waters is limited in the UK however an Irish Survey has been undertaken which looks at both flora and fauna associated with thermal and warm waters.
+Ecological data from thermal waters is limited in the UK; however, an Irish Survey has been undertaken which looks at both flora and fauna associated with thermal and warm waters.

-A survey of thermophillic cyanobacteria identified abundant growths of Phormidium ambiguum GOM which formed conophyton like pinnacles up to 40 cm high in the still water.
+A survey of thermophillic cyanobacteria identified abundant growths of Phormidium ambiguum GOM which formed conophyton-like pinnacles up to 40 cm high in the still water.

-During periods where the well floods, water flows out onto the park forming a shallow pond area adjacent to the well building.
-Algae flourishes in the overflow water which stand stationary exposed to light and oxygen, of which there is little in the thermal waters inside the well building.
-Filamentous algae Melosira variants and Spirogyra have both been identified and are very abundant in the flooded pool area outside of the well building.
+During periods when the well floods, water flows out onto the park forming a shallow pond next to the well building.
+Algae flourishes in the overflow water, which stands stationary exposed to light and oxygen, of which there is little in the thermal waters inside the well building.
+Filamentous algae Melosira variants and Spirogyra have both been identified and are very abundant in the flooded pool area outside the well building.